Credit:

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

 America's historic hotels offer a tangible piece of the country's past, found in their floorboards, ceilings, and guest registers.
-To celebrate them, Reviewed's travel and hospitality experts have selected the 16 properties below as among the best historic hotels, coast to coast.
-Our list spans more than two centuries and includes grande dame icons, intimate inns, and one-of-a-kind landmarks, and we're asking you to vote for your favorites, share your memorable stays, and pick this year's Readers' Choice Award winners.
+To celebrate them, Reviewed's travel and hospitality experts selected 16 of the best historic hotels coast to coast—and then we asked you to vote.
+The ballots are counted, and these are the 10 properties readers picked as this year's Readers' Choice Award winners, ranked from first place on down.

 Kohler, Wisconsin